 The ENFJ should remember that not all personalities are as sensitive or kind as them, and try to focus on the opinions of people they respect and care about, rather than letting just anyone under their skin.

 As an extroverted feeler (EF), the ENFJ’s self-esteem is affected by how people perceive them, and whether they are considered a good person.
-If the Protagonist focuses on building their confidence and sense of identity up internally, they might find it easier to handle negative feedback.
+If the Teacher focuses on building their confidence and sense of identity up internally, they might find it easier to handle negative feedback.

 What are the hobbies and interests of ENFJs?

 When they have the time, ENFJs enjoy social hobbies, and hobbies that allow them to embrace their creative side.
 They’re also usually a cultured bunch of people—and interestingly, they are one of the personality types that usually cope with stress by exercising.

 - Baking and cooking